Differences

 + | Ultimately the shape of this state is a stack of nested jlists. | ||

-+ | Each entry in the stack records the type of jlist (conjunction or disjunction) and the column of its vertical alignment. | ||
++ | Each entry in the stack records the column of a jlist' | ||

-+ | When we start parsing a new jlist, we push its details to this stack. | ||
++ | When we start parsing a new jlist, we push its column to this stack. | ||

-+ | When we finish parsing a jlist, we pop it from the stack. | ||
++ | When we finish parsing a jlist, we pop from the stack. | ||

 + | The top of this stack is the " | ||